 “Though the fig tree should not blossom, nor fruit be on the vines, the produce of the olive fail and the fields yield no food, the flock be cut off from the fold and there be no herd in the stalls, yet I will rejoice in the Lord; I will take joy in the God of my salvation.
 God, the Lord, is my strength; he makes my feet like the deer’s; he makes me tread on my high places.”Habakkuk 3:17-19

-I will be the first to admit that there are seasons when it’s exceptionally hard to rejoice.
+However, I will be the first to admit that there are seasons when it’s exceptionally hard to rejoice.
 Sometimes difficulty seems to be around every corner.
-Sometimes we’re praying for our child’s health or for their wandering heart, yet see no change.
+Sometimes we’re praying for our child’s health, or for their wandering heart, yet see no change.
 Sometimes we’re praying for God to restore our marriage, but each day seems more impossible.
-And there are seasons when we pour ourselves into work, longing to see the fruit of our efforts, yet they always seem to fall flat.
+And there are seasons when we pour ourselves into work or ministry, longing to see the fruit of our efforts, yet they always seem to fall flat.

 Like me, you may be struggling to see evidence of God’s tangible care and presence in your circumstances at the moment.
 So let this truth wash over you –